ImmutableOctet/named-file-to-subfolder/README.md

 # named-file-to-subfolder
-Moves a file from one location to a subfolder of another, based on the file's name.
+Small Python utility which moves or copies a file from one location to a subfolder of another, based on the file's name.

+## Example

+> py to_subfolder.py -i "example/C" -o "example/D" --shorten-filename --mode copy